3D printers being used to make masks for health care workers

 VALPARAISO — Concerned about reports of their fellow health care workers wearing coffee filters or having no masks at all while on the front lines of the COVID-19 pandemic, Ron Donahue and his employees at inHealth Integrated Care decided to take action.

 The group began producing its own reusable medical masks using 3D printers.
-It already has several nursing homes in Porter County eager to begin to receiving as many as possible, Donahue said.
+It already has several nursing homes in Porter County eager to receive as many as possible, Donahue said.

 "We don't want them bringing home infections to their families or infecting other patients," he said.